abdo11hafez/Mini-RTOS/README.md

     - `OS_GetSchedulerStatus`: to determine the Schedular Status (Running or not Running).
     - `OS_TaskCreate`: to Creating a Task and add it to the Ready Tasks List.
     - `OS_TaskDelay`: to Remove a Task from the Ready Tasks List for certain amount of Systick Timer Ticks.
+    - `OS_SemaphoreCreate`: to Create a Semaphore Object and Assign an Initial Value to it (0:n).
-    - `OS_SemaphoreCreate`: to determine the Schedular Status (Running or not Running).
+    - `OS_SemaphoreTake`: to Acquire the Semaphore if it's Available.
-    - `OS_SemaphoreTake`: for initializing the SysTick Timer, Exception Priorities and the Ready Tasks List.
-    - `OS_SemaphoreGive`: for Starting the OS.
+    - `OS_SemaphoreGive`: to Release the Semaphore.
+    - `OS_MutexCreate`: to Create a Mutex Object and Assign an Initial Value to it (0 or 1).
+    - `OS_MutexLock`: to Acquire the Semaphore if it's Available.
-    - `OS_GetSchedulerStatus`: to determine the Schedular Status (Running or not Running).
+    - `OS_MutexRelease`: to Release the Semaphore.
+    - `OS_QueueCreate`: to Create a Message Queue Object.
+    - `OS_QueueWrite`: to Send a Message to a Message Queue.
+    - `OS_QueueRead`: to receive a Message from a Message Queue.